fluxusfrequency/blog/understanding-rack-apps-and-middleware.md

 ## Using Middleware in Rails

 Now, so what?
 Rack is pretty cool, and we know that Rails is built on it.
 But just because we understand what it is, doesn't make it actually useful in working with a production app.

-Let's say that you're [hosting a Rails app on Engine Yard](https://www.engineyard.com/techstack/ruby) and you want to make sure that

 ### How Rails Uses Rack